Frequently Asked Questions

-Tuna contains much more than just Omega 3s.
+Tuna contains much more than just Omega-3s.
 Tuna has B vitamins, niacin, potassium, selenium, thiamin, and all nine essential amino acids.

-Now, as it relates to just Omega 3s, there seems to be a debate among the experts as to whether pills are effective.
-If you google “fish vs. Omega 3 pills” you’ll get both sides of the coin.
+Now, as it relates to just Omega-3s, there seems to be a debate among the experts as to whether pills are effective.
+If you google “fish vs. Omega-3 pills” you’ll get both sides of the coin.
 We are not experts but we can say this, you’ll definitely get the benefits of seafood by eating seafood.

-Is Safe Catch Tuna BPA Free?
+Are Safe Catch Products BPA Free?

 Additionally, we routinely test finished product using accredited 3rd party testing labs to ensure that BPA does not find its way into our products by uncontrollable means.
 To date we have not found any detectable levels of BPA in any of our products.
 We will continue to test our products for the presence of BPA to ensure that the packaging materials we are using for all our Safe Catch products are the safest possible materials available.

-What are your cans made out of?
+What are your tuna and salmon cans made out of?